hi-ban/charger-boy/README.md

 ### See image below:
 <img src="images/ordering.png"><br>
 - If you plan to order SMT assembly service for the PCB, please take into account that some components may not be available for the SMT assembly service.
 - Also, one or more components might be out of stock (especially the 0805 LEDs).
 You might have to select an equivalent component, if available.
-If not, you will have to solder the missing parts by yourself.
+If not, you will have to find and solder the missing parts by yourself.

 # BOM